 Fresh is Best –

 Our fresh food program starts with a partnership with Double B Farm,a local family produce farm.
 We get all our in-season produce from them via weekly subscription “boxes” as well as VERY generous donations of produce.
 During the off-season, we buy organic produce from the local Sprouts Farmers Market , Earth Fare, and a few other select stores in the area, to provide the biggest variety of fresh produce we can to the birds.
 The key to feeding a complete diet is offering the widest variety of foods to cover a broad nutritional spectrum.

 In-House Dry Food –

-Thanks to our partnership with Christine’s Chop Shop, we produce a dry mix that we can leave in the birds’ bowls all day for them to snack on at their leisure.
+We produce a dry mix that we can leave in the birds’ bowls all day for them to snack on at their leisure.
 Many commercial dry foods – including most pellets – contain cheap filler ingredients with little nutritional value.
 In the case of pellets, these cheap ingredients are supplemented with artificially added “nutrients”, many which are toxic if incorrectly added at higher-than-normal doses.
 One ingredient in particular that is common to most forms of manufactured diets (including some seed mixes) is menadione, a synthetic “source of vitamin K activity” used because it’s cheap and stable.
 It is hepatotoxic (toxic to the liver).
 We do not allow synthetic or artificially added nutrients in the food here.
-Our mix contains mostly Christine’s dehydrated produce, along with healthy seeds, grains, and nuts.
+Our mix contains mostly dehydrated produce, along with healthy seeds, grains, and nuts.
 We sprout much of what we use, to provide added nutrition.
 All ingredients are human-grade food.
 No “field corn” or animal-feed-grade ingredients are ever used.